The-PHP-Profiler/FireHub/README.md

 Experience your application from the customer’s point of view.
 Your team can find broken code, see where slow load times occur, and get notified when an error is detected or a page crashes – all from within one tool.

+Don’t wait for your users to be impacted.
+PHP Profiler is built to avoid firefighting.
+Analyze your application performance anywhere it is deployed (hint: the earlier, the better):

+On development machines, unlock quicker experimentations and iterations In any testing pipeline and staging, make sure that feature additions don’t introduce any performance regressions In production, with fine-grained insights and alerting policies, catch any abnormal behaviors.

 # Installation

 ![Packagist PHP Version](https://img.shields.io/packagist/dependency-v/phpprofiler/profiler/php?version=v1.0)